Free East Point Calculator

 What is the East Point in astrology?

 The East Point, also called the Equatorial Ascendant, is the degree of the ecliptic that would rise over the eastern horizon if you were born on the celestial equator.
 It is computed using the same formula as the regular Ascendant but with geographic latitude set to zero.
-Some astrologers treat it as a second rising sign that reveals a deeper or more essential layer of the chart's self-expression.
+Some astrologers treat it as a second rising sign or an additional self-presentation point.

 How is the East Point different from the regular Ascendant?